mr2wei/ThirdBrain/README.md

 ThirdBrain keeps the same core concept as SecondBrain, but shifts the design toward NPCs that belong to the world itself, not toward a player companion model.
 The goal is to improve how this system works inside adventure maps and story-driven maps, where NPCs need consistent lore-friendly behavior, predictable interactions, and tighter narrative control.

 Recent changes include:
-- Memory fragments
+- Memory fragments (with optional OpenWebUI knowledge base collection support)
 - Per-NPC conversation range
 - Dedicated configuration screens for memory and zone behavior
 - Refuse prohibited actions (attacking, mining, placing, breaking blocks)
-- Zone-aware behavior injection with priority handling
+- Zone-aware behavior injection with priority handling (with optional OpenWebUI knowledge base collection support)
+- OpenWebUI as a supported LLM provider with RAG via knowledge base collections
+- Global private chat toggle — NPC responses can be sent only to the triggering player

 ### How memory fragments work
 - A memory fragment is a persistent instruction or fact tied to one NPC that can be unlocked or locked.